Gio0300/LoosePubSubAzure/README.md

 # Loosely coupled pub-sub on Azure

+Describe the diagram under "From real-world to abstract"

 pitfalls avoid
 Mixing the subscriber code with other functionality.
 Can't scale one without the other.